What’s France famous for? Mostly Paris. Also wine, fashion, food, cars, and Paris. And of course, let’s not forget about Paris.

 Here’s a fun fact – there’s a reason why there aren’t any photos of the Eiffel Tower at nighttime online.
 It is because the copyright laws of the European Union – the lights were added in 1985, and are considered a work of art.
 Under EU’s laws, any work of art is protected during the artist’s lifetime, and then an additional 70 years.
 So, if you take photos of the twinkling lights, you’re technically breaking the law!

-The Louvre is the most popular museum in the entire world, and undoubtedly one of the most famous tourist attractions in France, with over 10 million visitors every year.
+The Louvre is the most popular museum in the entire world, and undoubtedly one of the most famous tourist and art attractions in Paris, and perhaps France.
+It gets over 10 million visitors every year.
 It is known for the iconic glass pyramid, the Mona Lisa painting and insanely long queue times.
 If you don’t buy your tickets in advance, you will most likely have to wait in line for at least a couple hours – best case scenario, you will have to wait in line for almost an hour.

 Da Vinci’s Mona Lisa is without a doubt the most popular attraction in the museum, and something every single visitor wants to see.
 Which means huge crowds in front of the painting and a lot of people around you in your selfie.